prestodb/docker-images/README.md

 how to build so it can output the second form for parent images we *don't* know how to build.
 We do this by passing in the names of all of the images we know how to build.

+## LICENSE
+This repository is licensed under the Apache License Version 2.0